Ms Kirsty Usher

 Place, Environment and Development Cluster

 Festivals, circuses and traveller fairs have a long history, and yet the social worlds and working practices of these mobile communities have received remarkably little attention in the social sciences.
-Drawing upon my contacts and experience working as a professional festival tent rigger for ten years, along with my training in human geography, I will undertake an in-depth study of the social and economic practices, work cultures, and spaces of these mobile communities, focussing on both stage riggers and tent riggers.
-This relatively marginalised and transitory group of workers face significant social and economic challenges, and alongside the key academic aims of the project, I hope to draw conclusions that will be of benefit to employees in the sector.
-To address these aims, I will draw upon original in-depth qualitative research to examine the following research questions:
+Drawing upon my contacts and experience working as a professional festival tent rigger and seamstress for ten years, along with my training in human geography, I will undertake an in-depth study of the social and economic practices, work cultures, and spaces of these mobile communities, focussing on Travelling Manual Labourers as well as festival riggers, as a catch all term.
+This transitory group of workers face significant social and economic challenges, and alongside the key academic aims of the project, I hope to draw conclusions that will be of benefit to employees in the sector as well as looking at how this might apply to broader policies in the work sector.

 • How and why do festival riggers enter their profession?
 What are their skills and how have they acquired them?

 • How is it regulated as a sector?
+Does it need regulating?
 Are there gendered pay disparities?

-• What affinities and relations do these mobile workers have with other mobile subjects such as new age travellers, gypsies, and circus communities?
+• What, if any affinities and relations do these mobile workers have with other mobile subjects in travelling/working communities?